bsdeducation/bsd-overlay/README.md

 * consistency - to provide a level of consistency across content
 * **not** flexibility - it's not supposed to be a general purpose toolkit

 This library is supposed to make it easier to define UI controls as an overlay above the primary content of the interactive step.
-The overlay controls are not supposed to be the primary content so they are not intended to be
+The overlay controls are not supposed to be the primary content so they should not be highly configurable, attempting to solve all possible use cases.

-The design for the UI controls currently includes plans for:
-* buttons `[DONE]`
-* a platform-linked refresh button
+The currently supported widgets are:
+* {@link button} - with a text label and/or icon
-* container to assist with layout `[DONE]`
+* {@link container} - to simplify layout and positioning of other widgets
-* slider
-* progress bar
-* timers
-* meters
-* forms including text fields and combo boxes
-* modal dialogs
-* multi-page overlay
-* success page

 Check out an example [here](../example/index.html).